Twincam86/Overview-Effect/README.md

 - Meta Quest 2 headset linked to PC

 Instructions:
+- Download the unity project folder by finding the link to the google drive
 - Using the Unity hub, link the file "Overview Effect V1" by clicking Add, then selecting "Overview Effect V1"
 - Click run :)